liferay-search/liferay-docs/en/user/articles/110-collaboration/02-managing-documents-and-media/07-store-types/01-store-types-intro.markdown

 ## Using Amazon Simple Storage Service

-Amazon's Simple Storage Service (S3) is a cloud-based storage solution that you can use with @product@.
+Amazon's Simple Storage Service (S3) is a cloud-based storage solution that you can use with @sharepoint@.
 It lets you store your documents to the cloud seamlessly from all nodes.

 When you sign up for the service, Amazon assigns you unique keys that link you to your account.
 In Amazon's interface, you can create *buckets* of data optimized by region.
-Once you create these to your specifications, follow [these instructions](/docs/7-2/deploy/-/knowledge_base/d/using-amazon-simple-storage-service) to connect your repository to @product@.
+Once you create these to your specifications, follow [these instructions](/docs/7-2/deploy/-/knowledge_base/d/using-amazon-simple-storage-service) to connect your repository to @sharepoint@.

 Consult Amazon's S3 documentation for more information.